Each year, Norwescon brings a selection of geeky, fannish, and fan-friendly musicians to the con. This year’s lineup includes:

 From the Land of Fae comes the Faerie Tale Minstrel with songs and stories of days gone by and futures yet to come.
 Guitar and fiddle support a voice that enchants the ear and comforts the heart.
 Jigs and reels, lust and lullabye, the magic and music are there for those that believe.

-Celtic group providing ‘full frontal harmonies’.
-Regular performers at the Seattle Scottish Highland Games.
-We’ve done weddings, parties, taverns and pubs, fairs and more.
-Sweet and gentle to rolickin’ and raucous, Celt Check! does it all!
+Celt Check! – Bringing Celtic Harmonies to the Pacific Northwest.
+Repeat performers at Norwescon.
+We provide a variety of music for weddings, parties, taverns and pubs, fairs and more.
+Slow-and-sweet to rolickin’ and raucous, Celt Check! does it all!

 Questions, comments, or suggestions are always welcome!
 Contact the Music department through our contact page.